 Their unmarried children — Elisha Pomeroy Cutler, Jr., Dora Louisa Cutler, Eliza Frances Cutler, and Lucile Wheeler Cutler – lived with them.

 Elisha Cutler was an iron manufacturer and merchant.
 According to his obituary in the Boston Globe, “Mr. Cutler, in connection with E. F. Robinson of this city, established here the first store for the sale of stoves and hollow ware.”

-By the 1879-1880 winter season, 299 Marlborough was the home of Emeline (Dabney) Paterson Stackpole, the widow of Adam Paterson and of John Ward Gurley Stackpole, and her three adult children: Dr. Frederick Dabney Stackpole, Emeline D. Stackpole, and Roxanna Stackpole.
-Frederick Stackpole also maintained his medical office there.
+During the 1879-1880 winter season, 299 Marlborough was the home of Emmeline (Dabney) Paterson Stackpole, the widow of Adam Paterson and of John Ward Gurley Stackpole, and her three adult children: Dr. Frederick Dabney Stackpole, Emmeline Dabney Stackpole, and Roxana Stackpole.
+Frederick Stackpole, a physician, also maintained his medical office there.
+In 1877, they had lived at 286 Beacon.
 By the 1880-1881 season, they had moved to 282 Marlborough.

 Deborah Cutler resumed living at 299 Marlborough during the 1880-1881 season.
-Elisha and Alfreda Cutler, and probably also her daughters, lived with her.
+Elisha and Alfreda Cutler, and probably also Deborah Cutler’s daughters, lived with her.
 They moved soon thereafter to Hartford Street in Dorchester.
 She continued to own 299 Marlborough and lease it to others.

 During the 1881-1882 and 1882-1883 winter seasons, 299 Marlborough was the home of Lucien Carr, assistant curator of the Peabody Museum at Harvard, and his wife, Cornelia Louisa (Crow) Carr.
 They lived there while awaiting completion of the home they were having built at 346 Beacon.